Diethood » Recipes » Dinner Recipes » Pork Recipes » Crock Pot Garlic Balsamic Pork Loin

 Instructions

-• Pat dry pork with paper towels.
+• Pat dry the pork with paper towels.

 • Combine salt, paprika, onion powder, and black pepper in a small bowl; whisk to combine.
 Take the rub and sprinkle it all over the pork.

 • Add chicken broth to the insert of your slow cooker.
-Place pork loin, fat side up, in slow cooker.
+Place the pork loin, fat side up, in the slow cooker.
 Using a pastry brush, brush the prepared balsamic mixture all over the pork loin.
-Cover slow cooker with a lid and cook on LOW for 4 to 5 hours, or on HIGH for 3 hours.

 Notes